 “This is one of the rare classes where we have a chance to work with a real business owner.
 It really did change my perspective about entrepreneurship along with real-life problems that small business owners have to face every day.
 It all inspired me as a student.”

 Small Business Consulting Course

 A student gives a presentation on web-based marketing strategies.

 This course combines lectures, guest speakers, class discussions, and an in-depth consulting project.
-Student teams of three to four members will work with a local small business to develop a final consulting report including in-depth research and recommendations.
-Student teams are mentored through this process by the instructor and the BOP Business Advisors.
+Student teams of three to four members will work with a local small business to develop a final consulting report, including in-depth research and recommendations.
+Student teams are mentored through this process by the instructor and the client's BOP Business Advisors.
 Students have an opportunity to make a valuable contribution to a business through their role as a consultant.

 - Fall: 4 credit - Small Business Consulting (Main Campus)

 - Winter: 4- credit - Small Business Consulting (Main Campus)